SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/variables.md

 <div class="task" markdown="1"><a name="timed_animated_blue_circle"></a>
 _Difficult:_ Write a processing program that moves a blue circle from the top of the window to the bottom of the window in exactly 200 frames of time, no matter what the size of the window is.
 If you have forgotten how to put animate blue circle on the screen, you should review this [previous exercise](./variables#animated_blue_circle).
 <details class="solution" markdown="1"><summary>solution</summary>
 Here we need to use one variable (the `height` variable) to determine the value in another variable.
 Another way to consider the problem statement (as a Processing programmer) is "write a program where a blue circle is drawn on the screen and every time it is drawn it moves downwards a little.
-The amount it moves downward each time is 1/200th of the height of the window.""
+The amount it moves downward each time is 1/200th of the height of the window."

 Compared to the solution to the [previous exercise](./variables.html#animated_blue_circle), we need to start using a variable to control the speed of the circle.
 That variable must be a `float` because we will be dividing the size of the screen by 200 and we have no idea what the size of the screen might be.
 This means we also need to move to a `float` for the position on the screen.
 NB: `circle` will happily accept an `int` or a `float`, so we have no further changes to make there.